Fajar-RahmadJaya/KeyTik/README.md

 ## Overview

 KeyTik is a Python program that uses AutoHotkey to handle many things, including a powerful key mapper and various macros such as clickers and more.
-It comes with comprehensive [key support](https://keytik.com/docs/getting-started/key-list/keyboard), including ASCII, ANSI, Unicode, Scan Code, Virtual Keyboard Code, and more.
+It comes with comprehensive [key support](https://keytik.com/docs/getting-started/key-list/keyboard), such as ASCII, ANSI, Unicode, Scan Code, Virtual Keyboard Code, and more.

 KeyTik is also packed with [features](#features) like Bind to Programs and Devices, Assign Shortcuts, Text Format, Hold Format, and more.

 </div>

 > [!NOTE]
-> If you're satisfied with KeyTik, don't forget to share and give us a star!
+> If you like KeyTik, don't forget to share and give it a star!

 <br>